Skip to main content

 4. Context of the organization

-Internal issues include, but are not limited to:
+Internal issues relevant to the ISMS include, but are not limited to:

-• Governance, organizational structure, (see Organization Chart) and roles and responsibilities for the ISMS (see Skills Matrix)
+• Governance, organizational structure, (see Organizational Chart) and roles and responsibilities for the ISMS (see Skills Matrix)

-• Capabilities, (e.g. capital, time, people, processes, systems and technology)
+• Internal capabilities, (e.g. capital, time, people, processes, systems and technology)

-• Form and extent of contractual relationships (see Vendor Management Policy)
+• Form and extent of contractual relationships (see Vendor Management Policy and vendor register)

-External issues include, but are not limited to:
+External issues relevant to the ISMS include, but are not limited to:

-• Information Security laws and regulations that are applicable to the company (see below)
+• Laws and regulations that are applicable to Example Corporation (see below)

-• Interested parties (see below) and their cultures
+• Interested parties and their expectations (see below)

 • Market trends and customer preferences